North Balgowlah

 An assessment of population growth drivers in North Balgowlah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of North Balgowlah statistical area (Lv2) is estimated to be around 3,814 as of November 2025.
-This figure reflects a decrease of 2 people since the Census in 2021, which reported a population of 3,816.
-The change is inferred from AreaSearch's estimate of resident population at 3,798 following examination of ABS ERP data release in June 2024 and validation of one new address since the Census date.
-This results in a population density ratio of 3,405 persons per square kilometer, placing North Balgowlah (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, North Balgowlah has shown resilient growth patterns with a compound annual growth rate of 0.6%, outperforming its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 95.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of North Balgowlah is around 3816.
+This figure reflects no change since the 2021 Census, which also reported a population of 3816 people.
+The resident population was estimated at 3798 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 1 validated new address since the Census date accounting for the slight discrepancy.
+This results in a population density ratio of 3407 persons per square kilometer, placing North Balgowlah in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, North Balgowlah has shown resilient growth patterns with a compound annual growth rate of 0.6%, outperforming the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 95% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 125 persons by 2041.
-However, specific age cohorts like the 65 to 74 age group are projected to increase by 73 people over this period.
+According to these projections, the suburb's population is expected to decline by 108 persons by 2041, while specific age cohorts like the 65-74 age group are projected to increase by 71 people.

 Frequently Asked Questions - Population